Yogarine/bungie-sdk-php/docs/Api/GroupV2Api.md

     new GuzzleHttp\Client(),
     $config
 );
-$allowInvites = true; // bool | True to allow invites of this user to clans, false otherwise.
+$allowInvites = True; // bool | True to allow invites of this user to clans, false otherwise.
 $mType = 56; // int | The Destiny membership type of linked account we are manipulating.

 try {